INCATools/kgcl/project/docs/kgcl.md

              * [NodeCreation](NodeCreation.md) - a node change in which a new node is created
                  * [ClassCreation](ClassCreation.md) - A node creation where the owl type is 'class'
              * [NodeDeletion](NodeDeletion.md) - Deletion of a node from the graph.
 Note it is recommended nodes are obsoleted and never merged, but this operation exists to represent deletions in ontologies, accidental or otherwise
+             * [NodeMappingChange](NodeMappingChange.md) - A node change where the mappings for that node are altered
+                 * [MappingPredicateChange](MappingPredicateChange.md) - A node mapping change where the predicate of a mapping is changed.
+                 * [MappingReplacement](MappingReplacement.md) - A node mapping change where the object of a mapping is changed
+                 * [NewMapping](NewMapping.md) - A node mapping change where a mapping is added to a node
+                 * [RemoveMapping](RemoveMapping.md) - A node mapping change where a mapping is deleted
+             * [NodeMetadataAssertionChange](NodeMetadataAssertionChange.md) - A node change where the metadata assertion (OWL annotations) for that node are altered
+                 * [MetadataAssertionPredicateChange](MetadataAssertionPredicateChange.md) - A node metadata assertion change where the predicate of a metadata assertion is changed.
+                 * [MetadataAssertionReplacement](MetadataAssertionReplacement.md) - A node metadata assertion change where the object of a metadata assertion is changed
+                 * [NewMetadataAssertion](NewMetadataAssertion.md) - A node metadata assertion change where a metadata assertion is added to a node
+                 * [RemoveMetadataAssertion](RemoveMetadataAssertion.md) - A node metadata assertion change where a metadata assertion is deleted
              * [NodeObsoletion](NodeObsoletion.md) - Obsoletion of a node deprecates usage of that node, but does not delete it.
                  * [NodeDirectMerge](NodeDirectMerge.md) - An obsoletion change in which all metadata (including name/label) from the source node is deleted and added to the target node, and edges can automatically be rewired to point to the target node
                  * [NodeObsoletionWithDirectReplacement](NodeObsoletionWithDirectReplacement.md) - An obsoletion change in which information from the obsoleted node is selectively copied to a single target, and edges can automatically be rewired to point to the target node